MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ---
-title: Azure Well-Architected Framework review for Azure Stack HCI
+title: Azure Well-Architected Framework perspective on Azure Stack HCI
-description: Learn how to use a template for a Well-Architected Framework article that's specific to Azure Stack HCI.
+description: Learn how to deploy Azure Stack HCI so that you can create and manage Windows and Linux VMs, Kubernetes clusters, and other Azure Arc-enabled services.
 author: neilbird
 ms.author: nebird
 ms.topic: conceptual
-ms.date: 06/25/2024
+ms.date: 06/28/2024
 ms.service: waf
 ms.subservice: waf-service-guide
 products: